 Romans are First on Geothermal Energy

-If we talk about the use of geothermal energy, Romans were the very first to use this form of energy to heat their homes.
+If we talk about the use of geothermal energy, Romans were the very first to use this form of spirit to heat their homes.

 Fist Solar-powered Airplane